 Why the term matters in global trade

-When U.S. buyers like David email specs to our Guangzhou plant, precise vocabulary avoids costly errors.
+When U.S. buyers like David email specs to our Guangzhou plant, precise vocabulary12 avoids costly errors.
 If he writes “PDQ” (Pretty Darn Quick) instead of “dump bin,” we know he wants a small counter unit, not a floor stand.
 Mislabeling can lead to prototypes that miss the height spec by half a meter.

-Understanding the meaning also guides material choices.
+Understanding the meaning also guides material choices13.
 Cardboard suits seasonal or lightweight items.
 Metal bins serve clearance toys.
 Plastic works for wet areas.
 By aligning language, we cut sampling rounds, keep freight on schedule, and protect margins.
 Clear words build trust, and trust keeps repeat orders flowing—the core of my business model.

 Conclusion